Lau01/project2/README.md

 # HOW DO YOU DOODLE?

 ### Description
-A web game where a drawer draws an image of a randomly assigned word.
+A web game with 2 player multiplayer.
+A player is assigned as a drawer who draws an image of a randomly assigned word.
 A guesser will try and guess the word within the time limit.
 Use either your cursor or a Leap Motion to draw.

 ### Features
 * Two player multiplayer.
 Each player can see the drawing as it is being drawn.
 * Draw on a canvas with either the mouse or Leap Motion.
-* Users can login and signup.
+* Users can signup, login and change account details.
-* View all images drawn by their associated word.
+* View all images by the drawing's associated word.

-### Technology used
+### Built using
 * HTML/CSS
 * Canvas element in HTML5
 * JavaScript